CodePath-THETIPPY/Spltr/README.md

 **Required Must-have Stories**

-* User logs in to access Venmo payments
+- [ ] User logs in to reciept recognizer
-* User uploads a photo of the receipt
+- [ ] User uploads a photo of the receipt
-* User can add people to the bill and click and drap subtotals to these people
+- [ ] User can add people to the bill and click and drap subtotals to these people
-* Settings (Accesibility, Notification, General, etc.) ????
+- [ ] Settings (Accesibility, Notification, General, etc.) ????

 **Optional Nice-to-have Stories**

-* Subtotal with item name
+- [ ] Subtotal with item name
-* Delegate to Venmo to request payments
+- [ ] Delegate to Venmo to request payments
-* History of receipts
+- [ ] History of receipts

 ### 2. Screen Archetypes

-* Login - users can log in with their venmo account
+* Login - users can log in
-* Prompting Screen - users will be prompted to upload a picture of their receipt, and names of people (username of venmo?)
+* Prompting Screen - users will be prompted to upload a picture of their receipt, and names of people
 * Bill Splitting Screen - The receipt will be read and users will be able to associate subtotals to people (how will tax and tips work?)
 * (Optional) Venmo screen - shows the people that the user requested money to and status of the payment

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)
-* Venmo Screen
+* Switch between adding people to bill items and individual tabs

 **Flow Navigation** (Screen to Screen)
 * Log-in -> Prompting Screen